mdelhey/old-mattdelhey.github.io/about/index.md

 ### Philosophy ###
-My study of philosophy is epiphenomenal to my interest in data science, a hobby you can great courses in.
+My study of philosophy is epiphenomenal to my interest in data science, like a hobby you can take great courses in.
 I study philosophy for its own sake (whatever that may be...) and do not see it pragmatic.
 I definitely plan on writing some philosophy blog posts but I'm not sure which direction I'm going to take them.
 I'm a big fan of [Philosophy Bites](http://www.philosophybites.com/).
 Perhaps expect a response to an interview there?

 I've also uploaded [my (bad) undergraduate essays in philosophy]({{ site.url }}/essays).